thexproject/xos/README.md

 - [ ] Disable highlighting some UI elements
 - [ ] Account system
 - [ ] Dynamic wallpaper
+- [ ] Drop shadows on windows and maybe menu
 - [ ] Come up with more ideas

 ## Links